 - Monthly fee: Issuers charge a per card fee that often is a tiered price based on the number of cards you need; some issuers waive monthly fees if you need just a couple of cards or if your monthly spending reaches a certain threshold; expect to pay at least a couple dollars per card per month

+Prepaid employee business credit cards don’t charge interest because you’re not borrowing money.
+Instead, you’ll pay a monthly fee based on the number of employee credit cards you need and sometimes a one-time setup fee.
 Neither small business credit cards nor corporate cards charge setup fees or monthly fees.
 Both types of cards may charge an annual fee, and small business credit cards may charge interest on balances not paid off each month.

 Both small business credit cards and corporate credit cards may offer rewards of up to 5% back in certain spending categories.
 You may also receive benefits like free airport lounge access on both types of cards.

-Spending Controls With Prepaid Business Employee Credit Cards
+Prepaid Business Employee Credit Card Spending Controls

 Neither small business credit cards nor corporate credit cards have daily spending limits, although you’ll be subject to credit limits.
 Still, both types of cards offer spending restrictions and employee tracking, although corporate cards may have a more robust suite of monitoring tools.

-Small business credit card issuers require that owners provide a personal guarantee to repay, which places risk on the business owner.
+Small business credit card issuers require that owners provide a personal guarantee to repay, which places the risk on the business owner.
 Corporate credit cards either place the liability to repay on the company itself or require joint liability between the company and the employee cardholder.

 The maximum number of prepaid business employee credit cards you can get varies by issuer.
 The maximum number generally ranges from 10 to 200 or more cards.
 Remember, the number of cards you have may not increase the amount of money you can spend per day from the account.
-So if you need dozens of cards or more — and you have big daily expenses — your employees’ spending power may be limited.
+So, if you need dozens of cards or more, and you have big daily expenses, your employees’ spending power may be limited.